Mutation-based Evaluation of Cryptographic API Misuse Detectors: Implementation

 \myparagraph{3.
-Identifying Target Locations and Seeding Mutants} To identify target locations for the similarity scope, we \textit{significantly} extended the \texttt{MDroid+}~\cite{mtb+18,lbt+17} mutation analysis framework, by retargeting its procedure for identifying suitable mutant locations (in accordance with our scopes), adding support for dependencies that crypto-based mutations may introduce, and enabling the identification of anonymous inner class objects as mutant-seeding locations, resulting in $10$ additional, custom AST- and string-based location detectors.
-Further, \tool{} extends \muse~\cite{bkm+18} to implement the \textit{exhaustive} scope, by modifying \muse to identify locations where crypto-APIs can be feasibly inserted to instantiate compilable mutants (\eg a \ciphergetinstance has to be contained in a \trycatch block, making it infeasible to insert at class-level).
+Identifying Target Locations and Seeding Mutants} To identify target locations for the similarity scope, we extended the \texttt{MDroid+}~\cite{mtb+18,lbt+17} mutation analysis framework, by retargeting its procedure for identifying suitable mutant locations, adding support for dependencies that crypto-based mutations may introduce, and enabling identification of anonymous inner class objects as mutant-seeding locations, resulting in $10$ additional, custom AST- and string-based location detectors.
+Further, \tool{} extends \muse~\cite{bkm+18} to implement the \textit{exhaustive} scope, \ie to identify locations where crypto-APIs can be feasibly inserted to instantiate compilable mutants (\eg{}a \ciphergetinstance has to be contained in a \trycatch block, making it infeasible to insert at class-level).

-Finally, we note that MASC is a research prototype, and although we have heavily tested it, there may be extreme corner cases due to our implementation of the mutation analysis that may result in compilation failures (\addamit{we have observed $\approx 20$ uncompilable mutants} during our evaluation with over \totalMutations{} mutants, \ie in 0.098\% cases).
-These compilation failures do not affect the soundness of the evaluation, as these non-compilable mutants are simply discarded.
+Based on our prior experience of developing and using the implementation of the MASC framework, we determined several design goals, namely Diversity of Crypto-APIs~\newdg{1}, Open to Extension~\newdg{2}, Ease of evaluating \detectors~\newdg{3}, and adapting to users with different levels of skills~\newdg{4}, as we demonstrated at the FSE'23~\cite{asr-masc-demo23}.

+To satisfy these design goals (\dgref{1}--\dgref{4}), we implemented \tool{} ($11K+$ effective Java source line of code) following single-responsibility principle across modules, classes, and functions.
+While current implementation of \tool{} inherits the \textit{mutation scopes} of the original implementation with internal structural changes, the bulk of the changes with new features in the current implementation of \tool{} are based on the \textit{Main Scope}.
+Therefore, we describe the implementation details of \tool{} with a focus on \textit{Main Scope} in the context of the design goals and provide an overview of the architecture in Figure~\ref{fig:tool-main-scope}.